The angelica, Angelica archangelica, is a biennial aromatic plant that is fantastic in every way.

 Herbal tea

-The seeds are typically used in infusions, at a ratio of 1.5 g per 250 ml cup (about 1 teaspoon).
-Pour boiling water over the seeds, cover, and steep for about 10 minutes before straining.
-Do not add sugar.
-This tea can be consumed one to three times a day, before or after meals.
+The seeds are typically used in infusions, at a rate of 1.5 g per 250 ml cup, or about one teaspoon.
+Pour boiling water over the seeds, cover, and steep for about ten minutes before straining.
+Do not add sugar to the drink.
+This tea can be consumed one to three times a day, either before or after meals.
 For more details, consult a healthcare professional.

 Angelica wine